Changissnz/nu_merchant_principal/README.md

 and deflate that of those the pride believes "negative".
-Where is the truth in this affiliation of pride with inflation and deflation, when it is pride that believes it rightfully can inflate or deflate?
+Where is the truth in this affiliation of pride with inflation and deflation, when it is pride that believes it can rightfully inflate or deflate?
+And it is not as if inflation and deflation are those two moves specially reserved for pride's use.
+There are objective identification issues, as already exemplified but not fully on pride.